James Lowe (rugby union)

-James Francis Rawiri Lowe (born 8 July 1992) is a rugby union player who plays as a wing or fullback for Leinster and the Ireland national team.
-Born in New Zealand, he qualified for Ireland through the three-year residency rule, making his international debut in 2020.
-He has also played for the Māori All Blacks.
+James Francis Rawiri Lowe (born 8 July 1992) is a New Zealand-born Irish professional rugby union player who plays as a wing for United Rugby Championship club Leinster.
+Born in New Zealand, he switched to Ireland after qualifying on residency grounds, and gained Irish citizenship, along with his wife, in 2025.

 Early career

-Born and raised in the town of Nelson on New Zealand's South Island, Lowe is of Māori and English descent and affiliates to the Ngāpuhi and Ngāi Te Rangi iwi.
+Born and raised, to Geoff and Yvonne Lowe, in the city of Nelson on New Zealand's South Island, Lowe is of Māori and English descent and affiliates to the Ngāpuhi and Ngāi Te Rangi iwi.
 Lowe attended high school at Nelson College where in addition to playing rugby, he was a junior and senior schools athletics champion and also represented New Zealand Under-15s at basketball.
 After leaving high school, he began playing local club rugby with the Waimea Old Boys club.